ironcore-dev/metal-operator/docs/api-reference/api.md

 </em>
 </td>
 <td>
-<p>BIOSSettingsRef is a reference to a ServerBIOS object that specifies
+<p>BIOSSettingsRef is a reference to a BiosMaintenance object that specifies
 the BIOS configuration for this server.</p>
 </td>
 </tr>